noahehall/theBookOfNoah/0current/aws/exams/architecture.md

 - cloudwatch: monitoring & logs
 - cloudfront: cache for static resources and api gateway

+### elastic load balancing

+- use a network load balancer to enable access to resources in a private vpc

+### api gateway

+- you can generally use api gateway as a frontdoor to any aws service action

 ### Api Gateway + Lambda + Cloudwatch

 - Endpoints are created in API Gateway as resources, whose backend targets are various AWS lambda fns
+- use api gateway stages, stage variables and lambda fns so you dont have to hard-code any components
+  - lambda: enable versioning and use aliases to reference
+  - gateway: use stages for environments
+  - point api gateway stage variables at lambda aliases

 ### Api gateway + cloudfront